Last Updated on April 9, 2023 by Andrew Pirie

-Not many know too that Yldefonso, as a member of the famous Philippine Scouts even when he was still active as an athlete.
+Not many know too that Yldefonso, was a member of the famous Philippine Scouts even when he was still active as an athlete.
 Put his life on the line in the field of combat in defense of the country’s Independence during the Filipino-Japanese War.

-Yldefonso, in fact, died in the infamous Capas Concentration Camp in Tarlac.
+Yldefonso died in the infamous Capas Concentration Camp in Tarlac.
 Along with his comrades during the long, murderous Tarlac-Bataan Death March perpetrated by the Japanese Imperial Army.

 Eight other Filipino Olympians, who represented the country in several Summer Games died serving the country during the war.

 They were track stars Miguel White and Lt.
-Nemesio de Guzman, , basketball players Jacinto “Jumping Jack” Ciria Cruz and Amador Obordo, another swimmer Abduramam Ali, Lt.
+Nemesio de Guzman, basketball players Jacinto “Jumping Jack” Ciria Cruz, and Amador Obordo.
+Another swimmer Abduramam Ali, Lt.
 Otoniel Gonzaga in shooting, Lt.
-Simplicio de Castro in boxing and Lt.
+Simplicio de Castro in boxing, and Lt.
 Enrique Jurado in wrestling.

 White, a native of Legaspi City, Albay, won the country’s lone medal in the 1936 Berlin Games.
 Winning the bronze in the 400-m low hurdles while owning the distinction of sharing the Olympic stage with legendary track star Jesse Owens of the United States.